KQM-git/TCL/docs/characters/anemo/jean.md

 ---
-description: The righteous and rigorous Dandelion Knight, and Acting Grand Master of the Knights of Favonius of Mondstadt.
+description: The righteous and rigorous Dandelion Knight, and Acting Grand Master of Mondstadt's Knights of Favonius.
 ---

 # Jean